What is the Journal?

 - Journal membership helps satisfy the following characteristics for employment

 - Leadership abilities

 - Interest in advanced legal studies

-Specifically in the case of WJILDR, former editors have impressed employers enough to achieve local firm, federal district court and international law firm clerkships.
+WJILDR former editors have leveraged their WJILDR training to secure federal district court and international law firm clerkships.
 Further, with their expanding role in the global economy, Pacific Northwest employers are impressed with international law journal experience and have hired many past members as associates.